ezietz/Instagram/README.md

 The following **optional** features are implemented:

-- [ ] Run your app on your phone and use the camera to take the photo
 - [x] Style the login page to look like the real Instagram login page.
 - [x] Style the feed to look like the real Instagram feed.
 - [x] User can use a tab bar to switch between all "Instagram" posts and posts published only by the user.
 AKA, tabs for Home Feed and Profile